Table of Contents:

 Salt absorbs water so it’s no wonder that it makes a great way to add uniqueness to this medium.
 I start with a wet page and paint it with my RBP, usually a darker color.
 While it’s still wet I sprinkle some salt over it.
 I don’t use much.
 If I use too much it will form a heap and won’t create a pattern.
 I leave it to dry for a few minutes.
 I know that it’s time to remove the salt once I see that it has almost dissolved.
 I wipe the salt off with my hand to reveal a pattern that looks similar to crystals or snowflakes.

 There you have it!
 Sixteen tried and true ways to use Real Brush Pens.
+I love using these art markers to produce beautiful works of art, and I'm not the only one!
+Take a look at what other people have said about Arteza, and our Real Brush Pens.
 Once you start playing around with them, you’re going to find even new ways to use them, I’m sure.
 I would love to know what you think, so leave me a comment.
 Until then, have fun!